Learn About College Scholarships for African American Students

 Deadline: January

-Description/Criteria: Must have a GPA of 3.0 on a four-point scale and demonstrate a sincere aptitude for and pursuit of a career in aviation, aerospace technology or research.
+Description/Criteria: A graduating senior from an accredited high school with a 3.0 GPA on a four-point scale and a sincere aptitude for pursuing a career in aviation, aerospace technology, or research.

 USDA 1890 National Scholars Program